 Clinical Examination

 The provider will start with a detailed clinical examination.
-This includes palpating the lump to determine its size, texture, mobility, and if it’s painful.
-They may also examine the inside of your mouth, your neck, and other lymph node areas.
+That includes palpating the lump to determine its size, texture, mobility, and if it’s painful.
+Doctors will also examine the inside of your mouth, your neck, and other lymph node areas.

 Medical History